kosinaz/eraq/README.md

-# eraq
-Emmanuel de Rouge and the Amulet of Quetzalcoatl
+# Emmanuel de Rouge and the Amulet of Quetzalcoatl